NavyaG-lab/Tech-writer/itaipu/log_cache_update.md

  ```

  - open the `dataset/cache-validations` in databricks and validate that all the rows have `is_valid` set to `true`.
 For invalid rows, remove the updates from the json.

+ - Make sure you have the `castor-admin` scope.
+Ask someone from #di-pack-cortex to grant it by running `nu sec scope add YOUR_USERNAME castor-admin`.

  - Upload the new cache to [Castor](https://github.com/nubank/castor/) by running the following command:
  ```nu ser curl --env prod POST global castor /api/static-cache --data "@log_cache_map.json"```